mrsilver76/plex-autoshutdown/README.md

 You should modify this line to include your token (capitalisation is important).
 If you provide an invalid token then the script will always report that something is streaming.
 The token in the code (`abcd1234efgh5678`) is invalid and will not work.

+> [!CAUTION]
-> :warning: You should never share your Plex token with anyone else.
+> You should never share your Plex token with anyone else.

+### MIN_UPTIME

+This is the minimum amount of time (in seconds) that a server must have been running (the “uptime”) before the script will work.
+The default (and recommended) value is `7200` which equates to 2 hours.

+Using `7200` as an example, if you turn back on your Plex server at (say) 1am, then it will not attempt to turn the server back off again until 3am, even if you stop using it at 1:30am.

+> [!IMPORTANT]
+> If you set this value too low, then your server may turn off very quickly after you have turned it back on.

 ## Running instructions